 Students involved in possession or transmission of inappropriate photos on their cell phones or other electronic devices face suspension and/or expulsion.
 In accordance with the law, the Alexandria Police Department will be notified.
 The administration reserves the right to search the contents of a confiscated cell phone.

-LeftLOST AND FOUND
+Lost and Left

-All items that are found on the school grounds are taken to Lost and Left box .
+All items that are found on the school grounds are taken to Lost and Left box in the Dean of Students’ office.
 Items placed in the Lost and Left remain there for 2 weeks.
 After 2 weeks, items are donated to charity.

 All books, school bags, and items of clothing should be clearly marked with the child's first and last name (not just initials).
 Purses and wallets should contain some kind of identification.